Two of the common fresh produce items are tomatoes and onions. Therefore, many people wonder if you could store them together.

 Tomatoes and onions should be stored separately.
 While both are to be kept in a cool and dry place and should not be refrigerated, each has its own specific storage recommendations.
 Storing tomatoes and onions separately will ensure a longer shelf life and preserve their nutritional value longer.

-Read on to find out the best way to store and keep tomatoes and onions fresh.
-You will also learn their characteristics and properties that require specific storage conditions.
+As a Certified Health Coach this topic comes up a lot during my coaching sessions.Therefore, read on to find out the best way to store and keep tomatoes and onions fresh.

 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.